-The Perfect Humidity dehumidification system requires a field-supplied and field-installed space relative humidity control device.
+The Perfect Humidity dehumidification system requires a fieldsupplied and field-installed space relative humidity control device.
 This device may be a separate humidistat control (contact closes on rise in space RH above control set point) or a combination thermostat-humidistat control device such as a programmable thermostat with isolated contact set for dehumidification control.
-See Fig. 36 and 37.
-The humidistat is normally used in applications where a temperature control is already provided.
+The humidistat is normally used in applications where a temperature control is already provided (such as a third-party Building Management System).